The Trustee recognises the importance of protecting the privacy of an individual’s personal information.

 Personal information is primarily collected by the Trustee through external service providers:

-For the purposes of administering the Life, Termination and Death Benefit Insurance products or assessing eligibility for insurance cover or claims, sensitive information such as race, ethnicity, disabilities, illnesses, injuries or any other health information, may be collected from members.
-The Trustee will only collect sensitive information with consent of the member, and only collect information that is necessary for the administration of the member’s benefits.
+Sensitive information For the purposes of administering the Life, Total and Permanent Disability or Income Protection Insurance products or assessing eligibility for insurance cover or claims, sensitive information such as race, ethnicity, disabilities, illnesses, injuries or any other health information, may be collected from members.
+The Trustee will only collect sensitive information with consent of the individual, and only collect information that is necessary for the administration of the member’s benefits.
 The Trustee recognises the importance of securing all information particularly that which is sensitive in nature and has implemented internal procedures to ensure that this information is adequately handled and protected.
-Unsolicited information received

 is reasonably necessary for the Trustee to verify the individual’s identity for the purposes for which it was provided, or for purposes which are directly related the Fund functions;